snowmac/snowmac.github.io/resume.md

 * Wednesday's from 12:00 to 3:30 I volunteer at a local highschool teaching programming.
 If this is a problem, I'm not interested.
 * $160,000 salary minimum or $100 an hour 1099 or $80 an hour W2 contract
-* Remote -- nothing onsite, no traveling, no first x days / weeks on site to prove myself ** I will consider a hybrid role in the Denver market- but I gotta still be able to work from the coffee shop or the mountains!
+* Remote -- nothing onsite, no traveling, no first x days / weeks on site to prove myself
+* Hybrid -- I will consider a hybrid role in the Denver market- but I gotta still be able to work from the coffee shop or the mountains!

 <h1><a href="/assets/resume/AdamBourg.pdf">CLICK HERE FOR THE PDF VERSION</a></h1>